Home / The "Deglobalization" Portfolio: Why Boring Industrials Are The New Tech ?

 The "Deglobalization" Portfolio: Why Boring Industrials Are The New Tech ?

 The world is fracturing, and supply chains are coming home.
-This isn't just a political slogan; it's a multi-trillion dollar capital cycle.
+This isn't just a political slogan; it is a multi-trillion dollar capital cycle.
 We analyze the "Four Horsemen" building the factory of the future.

 🚀 Executive Summary

-• The Macro Shift: While commercial real estate (Offices) is struggling, U.S. Manufacturing construction has hit historic highs (~$2.1 Trillion rate).
+• The Macro Shift: While commercial real estate (Offices) is collapsing, U.S. Manufacturing construction has hit historic highs (running at a ~$2.1 Trillion annualized rate).

-• The Catalyst: The "Legislative Triad" (CHIPS, IRA, IIJA) has injected $1.2 Trillion into the system, de-risking long-term capital projects.
+• The Catalyst: The "Legislative Triad" (CHIPS Act, IRA, IIJA) has injected $1.2 Trillion into the system, effectively de-risking long-term capital projects for the next decade.

-• The Picks: We isolate the "Four Horsemen" (CAT, DE, ETN, ROK) and three critical "Alternates" (EMR, PH, WM).
+• The Strategy: We isolate the "Four Horsemen" (CAT, DE, ETN, ROK) that act as the "Pick and Shovel" providers for this re-industrialization.

 1. The "Bifurcation" of Capital